 Why and how

 The hatches provide access to the crawl space under the floor but should rarely be needed.
-The goal is to achieve a clean unobtrusive look without attempting to hide the hatch.
-It will be a designed feature of the floor.
+The goal is to achieve a clean unobtrusive look without attempting to hide the hatch completely.
+It will be a design feature of the floor.

 Each hatch is slightly different in width but generally about 450mm wide by 600mm long.
-I chose to cut them out so that one side coincided with the edge of the sheet as it was easier.
-This was cut prior to fixing the sheet down and the tongue and groove of the sheet helps to locate and hold the cover flush at that end.
+I chose to cut them out so that one side coincided with the edge of it's subfloor sheet.
+Cutting was done prior to fixing the sheet down and the tongue and groove of the sheet will help to locate and hold the cover flush at that end.
+It will also ensure that the cover, which is not hinged, always goes back into the opening oriented correctly.

 1. Hatch cutout in sub floor